webboty/Dexter-Wiki/Joints.md

 <sup>2</sup> _The direction of the rotation of the eye for Joint 5 was the opposite of the others because the phase was reversed.
 This was corrected for consistency on the HD._

 <sup>3</sup> The code disks for joints 2, 3, and 4 are designed from the opposite side shown in the diagram below.
 From the CAD point of view, the Index Even Dir is CW from home for those joints.

+<sup>4</sup> On Joint 2, the sensor block moves and the code disk is fixed.
+This reverses the order of the index pulses.

 ### AxisCal.txt
 Because joints may (do) have different gearing and drive systems, the conversion between one step of the motor and 1 degree of motion for the joint requires a factor.
 These also account for microstepping and the conversion from degrees to arc seconds.
 There is also an compensation factor required for joints 4 and 5 when joint 3 is moved (<tt>ANGLE_END_RATIO</tt>).
 All of this information is stored in the **AxisCal.txt** file on the share.
 Anytime an angle value is sent or recieved by the Firmware, it is multiplied by the conversion factor for that joint (<tt>JointsCal</tt> array).
 The following Javascript (for use in DDE) calculates the correct values given the gear ratios, stepper motor steps per revolution, and stepper driver microstepping setting.
 The gear_ratios shown are for the Dexter 1 and Dexter HD, with the 52:1 Harmonic Drive [hardware](Hardware).